usnistgov/5gdeploy/oai/README.md

 `--oai-upf-bpf=true` selects BPF datapath in CN5G UPF.
 The default is using the userspace implementation.

-`--oai-gnb-conf` specifies template config file for gNB.
+`--oai-gnb-conf` specifies template config file for gNB (libconfig format only).
-`--oai-ue-conf` specifies template config file for UE.
+`--oai-ue-conf` specifies template config file for UE (libconfig format only).
 It's advised to use absolute paths for these options.
 If the scenario has multiple gNBs that require different config, `--oai-gnb-conf` may be specified as a directory that contains `gnb0.conf`, `gnb1.conf`, etc.